OpenSisma/opensisma.github.io/Documentation.md

 ##### Metadata

 The metadata of our mashed-up datasets has been compiled accordingly to the FAIR principles.
+In this way, we were able to produce [5-stars Linked Open Data](https://www.w3.org/community/webize/2014/01/17/what-is-5-star-linked-data/), as our metadata point to other open datasets on the web.

 ##### URI